anshumaanshankar/aws-dev/6. VPC/Part 1.md

 ## Routing, Internet gateway and Bastion hosts
 ### VPC Routers
+**When data is transmitted from inside a VPC, A VPC router looks at the routing table of the source.
+If the route to destination is valid, data is sent to the destination.**.
 - Present in every VPC, Highly available.
-- Routes traffic b/w subnets in that VPC.
-- without a route table and IGW, packets from a subnet can only be sent within the VPC .
-- We can create route tables, add subnets of a VPC that conform to these rules and add destination IPs.
-Then, data from those subnets will be able to go the destination IPs we specified, using the IGW.
+- Subnets come with a routing table that automatically allows transmission of data within the VPC.
+- We can make new routes with public destination IPs and associate these routes with a subnet to enable public transmission, using IGW.
+- If we want to enable public transmission, the resource will need to have a public IP in addition to its private IP inside the VPC.
-- When default routes are added for IPv4 (0.0.0.0/0) and IPv6(::/0), we can send data to any IP on the public internet when the destination on a packet does not match the address range of the VPC or any other specific destination IPs mentioned in the route table.
+- Default routes for IPv4 (0.0.0.0/0) and IPv6(::/0), allow data to any public destination IP.
+If no specific route is matched with destination, this default is applied.
-- The destination IP address with highest subnet mask value (more specific) takes priority when multiple routes are matched with a packet's destination address. **NOTE**: Local routes take priority.
+- When multiple destination IPs are matched with a rule, The destination address with highest subnet mask value (more specific) takes priority. **NOTE**: Local routes take priority.

 ### Internet Gateway (IGW)
-- Regionally resilient gateway attached to a VPC.
-- VPCs can have 0 or 1 gateway, and a gateway can be connected to 0 or 1 VPC.
-- Allows services inside VPCs that have public Ipv4 or IPv6 addresses to reach/be reached by the interent and to connect to the AWS public zone.
+- Allows resources inside the VPC to communicate with the public internet.
+These resources will have a public IPv4 address.

-#### How packets are routed using IGW
-The IGW has a map of services that have public IPv4 addresses, and their private Ipv4 addresses.
+- The IGW has a map of resources that have public IPv4 addresses along with their private Ipv4 addresses.
-The IGW sends and receives packets of data without ever revealing the private IP of a service running in the VPC.
+- The IGW masks the private IP of the resource, and changes the address from its public to private or vice versa for incoming and outgoing transmissions resp.
+- VPCs can have 0 or 1 gateway (region resilience) and a gateway can be connected to 0 or 1 VPC.

 1. Sending from VPC
     - EC2 instance has a packet with source (its private Ipv4) and destination IP.